ghinda/durruti/README.md

 To use it, include the `store.js` file.

-Initialize a new store with `new Store(storeName, options)`.
+Initialize a new store with `new durruti.Store(storeName, options)`.
 Both parameters are optional.

 * `storeName`: The first parameter is required only when sharing state between client and server, and must be a unique key.
 * `options`: The second parameter is an options hash.